 - POL SCI 148A (4) Latin American Politics

-All International and Area Studies (IAS) courses including those in Middle Eastern Studies (M E STU), Latin American Studies (LATAMST), Peace and Conflict Studies (PACS), Development Studies (DEV STD), and Political Economy of Industrial Societies (POLECIS) may be used as substitutes provided prior approval of the faculty minor adviser is granted.
-Please contact the staff adviser listed above for more information.
+All International and Area Studies (IAS) courses including those in Middle Eastern Studies (M E STU), Latin American Studies (LATAMST), Peace and Conflict Studies (PACS), Development Studies (DEV STD), and Political Economy of Industrial Societies (POLECIS) may be used as substitutes provided prior approval of the faculty minor advisor is granted.
+To request review please follow “CED Course Substitution and Curriculum Petition Process” on the “FORMS + DOCUMENTS” page.

-Graduate courses in subjects related to those on Lists 1 and 2 may be used as substitutes if approved by the faculty adviser.
+Graduate courses in subjects related to those on Lists 1 and 2 may be used as substitutes if approved by the faculty advisor.